Murray Theater (Richmond, Indiana)

-Murray Theater, also known as the Richmond Civic Theater-Norbert Silbiger Theater, is a historic theatre building located at Richmond, Wayne County, Indiana.
+Murray Theater, also known as the Richmond Civic Theater-Norbert Silbiger Theater, is a historic theatre building located at Richmond, Indiana.
 It was built in 1909, and is a three-story, steel frame and brick building with Chicago School and Beaux-Arts style design influences.
 The auditorium was originally designed to seat 751.

 It was listed on the National Register of Historic Places in 1982.